ehrenbentz/LASERcoder/README.md

 ## Where your data goes

-Everything lives in your chosen output directory, in plain files you can inspect, copy, and version:
+Everything lives in your chosen output directory, in plain files you can inspect, copy, and edit:

 ```
 YourProject/